robinrodricks/FluentListView/README.md

 On most columns, the column’s width is static, meaning that it doesn’t change by itself.
 But sometimes it would be useful if a column would resize itself to show more (or less) of itself when the user changed the size of the ListView.
 For example, the rightmost column of a personnel list might display “Comments” about that person.
 When the window was made larger, it would be nice if that column automatically expanded to show more of the comments about that person.
 You can make this happen by setting the FillsFreeSpace property to _true_ on that column.

-An FluentListView can have more than one space filling column, and they generally share the available space equally between them (see the FreeSpaceProportion property to change this).
+A FluentListView can have more than one space filling column, and they generally share the available space equally between them (see the FreeSpaceProportion property to change this).

 You should be aware that as the FluentListView becomes smaller, the space filling columns will become smaller too, until they eventually disappear (have zero width).
 The MinimumWidth and MaximumWidth properties still work for space filling columns.
 So you can use the MinimumWidth property to make sure that a space filling column doesn’t disappear.